Kratom Guides

 (LEGAL)

-Kratom is legal in Ohio, but it is not regulated as the states that have passed the KCPA.
-Currently, the herb is legal in the state, but it seems as though certain lawmakers have a history of wanting to schedule the substance in the state.
+Kratom is legal in Ohio, but it is not fully regulated.
+Currently, the herb is legal in the state, but it seems as though certain lawmakers have a history of wanting to schedule the substance.

 While it is legal, it’s illegal to sell it in any other form besides powder.
 It’s also illegal to market it as “safe for human consumption.”
 Since it is not classified as safe for human consumption by the FDA, vendors must clearly label their kratom powder as “not for human consumption.”